DoneDeal0/superdiff/README.md

 ## WHY YOU SHOULD USE THIS LIB

-All other existing solutions return a weird diff format which often require an additionnal parsing.
-They are also limited to object comparison. 👎
+All other existing solutions return a weird diff format which often require an additional parsing.
+They are also slow and limited to object comparison. 👎

 **Superdiff** gives you a complete diff for both array <u>and</u> objects with a very readable format.
-Last but not least, it's battled tested.
+Last but not least, it's battled tested and super fast.
 Import.
 Enjoy. 👍

+Benchmark for 10k objects:

+- **Superdiff**: 256 ops/sec ⚡
+- **Deep-diff**: 35.98 ops/sec 🐢

 ## DIFF FORMAT COMPARISON